dsccommunity/xDatabase/README.md

 This must specified if DacPacPath is provided.
 * **DacPacApplicationVersion**: This is an optional parameter needed for registration for database deployment using .dacpac files for dacpac registration.
 * **DatabaseName**: The name of the database to be deployed.
+* **PublishProfilePath**: The path to the dacpac publish profile xml file, the database name and connection string are ignored but all other publish profile settings available.
 ### xDBPackage

 * **DatabaseName**: The name of the database to be deployed.